marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 One important point to mention is where to store Jwt's token.
 After some research, decided to store in a cookie according to this article: https://medium.com/swlh/whats-the-secure-way-to-store-jwt-dd362f5b7914.

-Current TODOs for authentication: store secret on a appropriated place (probably using docker secrets), create refreshing token mechanism and configure Cookie.

 For Authorization, I created an elegant way that uses Attributes and overrides the PolicyProvider.
 It relies on Constants that are also used on the migrations for automatically adding new Roles and Policies into the database.
 The custom AuthorizationHandler checks if the required policy is attached on the JWT token.

 ### 6. Database